Map outlines missing Nicola Bulley’s last known movements

 “We have got to get some good news now.”

-Speaking to broadcasters on Friday, he added: “We're never going to lose hope, but right now it’s as though she vanished into thin air, it’s just insane.
+Speaking to broadcasters on Friday morning, he added: “We're never going to lose hope, but right now it’s as though she vanished into thin air, it’s just insane.

 “I can’t believe we're a week on and of yet it seems we're no further on, it seems absolutely impossible.